Sonification: History

 The Geiger counter, invented in 1908, is one of the earliest and most successful applications of sonification.
 A Geiger counter has a tube of low-pressure gas; each particle detected produces a pulse of current when it ionizes the gas, producing an audio click.
 The original version was only capable of detecting alpha particles.
 In 1928, Geiger and Walther Müller (a PhD student of Geiger) improved the counter so that it could detect more types of ionizing radiation.

 In 1913, Dr. Edmund Fournier d'Albe of University of Birmingham invented the optophone, which used selenium photosensors to detect black print and convert it into an audible output.
 A blind reader could hold a book up to the device and hold an apparatus to the area she wanted to read.
 The optophone played a set group of notes: g c' d' e' g' b' c e.
 Each note corresponded with a position on the optophone's reading area, and that note was silenced if black ink was sensed.
 Thus, the missing notes indicated the positions where black ink was on the page and could be used to read.

 Pollack and Ficks published the first perceptual experiments on the transmission of information via auditory display in 1954.
 They experimented with combining sound dimensions such as timing, frequency, loudness, duration, and spatialization and found that they could get subjects to register changes in multiple dimensions at once.
 These experiments did not get into much more detail than that, since each dimension had only two possible values.

+In 1970, Nonesuch Records released a new electronic music composition by the American composer Charles Dodge, "The Earth's Magnetic Field."
+It was produced at the Columbia-Princeton Electronic Music Center.
+As the title suggests, the composition's electronic sounds were synthesized from data from the earth's magnetic field.
+As such, it may well be the first sonification of scientific data for artistic, rather than scientific, purposes.

 John M. Chambers, Max Mathews, and F.R.
 Moore at Bell Laboratories did the earliest work on auditory graphing in their "Auditory Data Inspection" technical memorandum in 1974.

 They augmented a scatterplot using sounds that varied along frequency, spectral content, and amplitude modulation dimensions to use in classification.
 They did not do any formal assessment of the effectiveness of these experiments.